Your Genesys Blog Subscription has been confirmed!

 Lightning strikes twice: Gartner’s take on Genesys WEM

-Genesys continues to make important strides in the industry, as seen in the 2021 Gartner Magic Quadrant for Workforce Engagement Management (WEM).
-We’ve made considerable movement toward the Leaders Quadrant following last year’s transition to the Visionary Quadrant.
+Genesys continues to make important strides in the industry as seen in the 2021 Gartner Magic Quadrant for Workforce Engagement Management (WEM).
+We’ve made considerable movement towards the Leaders Quadrant following last year’s transition to the Visionary Quadrant.
 And Genesys is also the only suite player in the Magic Quadrant, as other vendors offer standalone WEM solutions.

 Our Vision for Workforce Engagement

 Genesys is ushering in the future of work on a basis of empathy and trust, with technology serving to build a work environment where humanity and effect do go hand in hand.
 As another year went by, we continued our accelerated pace to deliver more robust capabilities and features that respond to a rapidly shifting human-centric work culture.
 We delivered over 50 WEM capabilities in our three discipline areas (resource management, quality assurance and compliance, and employee performance) last year and continued this momentum with 30 additional features released in the first quarter of 2021.